AIM-Harvard/pyradiomics/docs/usage.rst

       sitk.WriteImage(val, key + 'nrrd')

-Important to know here is that this extraction takes longer (features have to be calculated for each voxel), and that the output is a SimpleITK image of the parameter map in stead of a float value *for each feature*.
+Important to know here is that this extraction takes longer (features have to be calculated for each voxel), and that the output is a SimpleITK image of the parameter map instead of a float value *for each feature*.

 Be sure to also check out the ``helloVoxel.py`` example available in the repository (folder ``examples``).